leira-sanchez/aws-notes/vpcs.md

 * Must have at least one security group associated with it but can have multiple as well

+## WAF
+Control how CloudFront or an ALB responds to web requests.

 ### Extra

 * **Enhanced VPC Routing** - provides VPC resources access to Redshift

+* Calculate the total number of IP addresses of a given CIDR Block:
+    1. Subtract 32 with the mask number (32 - x)

+    1. Raise the number 2 to the power of the answer in step #1 (2^(32-x))